mala-project/mala/docs/source/CONTRIBUTE.md

 ## Versioning and releases

 MALA has a versioning system.
 The version number is only updated when merging on `master`.
-This constitues a release.
+This constitutes a release.
 Please note that not all changes to code constitute such a release and generally, merges will be directed to the `develop` branch
 (see [branching strategy](#branching-strategy)).
 The version number has